AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Exclusive computing resources

     ECS Bare Metal Instance is a cloud-based elastic computing service that provides the same performance and resource isolation capabilities as physical machines.
 It can ensure the exclusivity of computing resources without virtualization overheads or feature loss.
 ECS Bare Metal Instance supports high clock speeds and 8, 32, 80, 96, and 104 vCPUs.
-An ECS bare metal instance that has eight vCPUs can have a maximum clock speed of 3.7 GHz to 4.1 GHz and provide better performance and faster response for gaming and finance businesses than peer services.
+An ECS bare metal instance that has eight vCPUs can have a maximum clock speed of 3.7 GHz to 4.1 GHz and provide better performance and faster response for gaming and finance business than peer services.

 -   Chip-level security